Bryson-C/C-Anomalies/README.md

-Here Is Where I Document Code.
+Here Is Where I Document Code. &nbsp;
 Strange Code, Elegant Code, And Really Just Whatever I Feel Like